-Smart assistants, such as Amazon Echo or Google Home, are changing habits and making lives of more than 45 million users in the US more organized.
+Smart assistants, such as Amazon Echo or Google Home, are changing habits and making the lives of more than 45 million users in the US more organized.

 Virtual home assistants may look like stylish music speakers matching your home interior.
 But don’t let this outer simplicity trick you – these gadgets are smart and powerful enough to handle things you used to do by yourself.
 They are speakers supercharged with AI and voice recognition technology – wireless, connected to the Internet, and capable of understanding your voice commands.